 Neglect in shopping for financing before heading to the dealership

 Contacting your credit union representative or researching auto loan rates and terms online is an important first step to car shopping.
 Failure to shop and secure financing can result in having to pay a higher interest rate on a loan set up by the dealership.
 Accepting financing from the dealership without even consulting your credit union can lead to higher monthly car payments.
 Do your homework to avoid making a costly financing mistake.
 A dealership is not doing you any favors by “arranging for financing.”
-A local credit union like Choice One Credit Union is a great resource for low-interest auto loans.
+A local credit union like Choice One Community Credit Union is a great resource for low-interest auto loans.

 Buying unnecessary extras